Upgrade to BeeGFS 8

 apt-get update apt-get install --only-upgrade beegfs-client -

 Configure TLS for the client.
-TLS is required to use the BeeGFS CLI.
-Reference the Configure TLS Encryption for BeeGFS 8 procedure to configure TLS on the client.
+TLS is required to use the BeeGFS CLI from client nodes.
+Reference the Configure TLS for BeeGFS 8 clients section in the TLS deployment guide.

 -